Katharine Hepburn: Memorials

 Hepburn has been honored with several memorials.
-The Turtle Bay community in New York City, where she maintained a residence for over 60 years, dedicated a garden in her name in 1997.
+The Turtle Bay community in New York City, where she maintained a residence for over 60 years, dedicated a garden in her name located in Dag Hammarskjöld Plaza in 1997.
 After Hepburn's death in 2003, the intersection of East 49th Street and 2nd Avenue was renamed "Katharine Hepburn Place".
 Three years later Bryn Mawr College, Hepburn's alma mater, launched the Katharine Houghton Hepburn Center.
 It is dedicated to both the actress and her mother and encourages women to address important issues affecting their gender.
 The center awards the annual Katharine Hepburn Medal, which "recognizes women whose lives, work and contributions embody the intelligence, drive and independence of the four-time-Oscar-winning actress" and whose award recipients "are chosen on the basis of their commitment and contributions to the Hepburn women's greatest passions—civic engagement and the arts".
 The Katharine Hepburn Cultural Arts Center was opened in 2009 in Old Saybrook, Connecticut, the location of the Hepburn family beach home, which she loved and later owned.
-The building includes a performance space and a Katharine Hepburn museum.
+The building includes a performance space and a Katharine Hepburn Museum that features personal letters, film memorabilia, costumes, and many personal effects.

 The Academy of Motion Picture Arts and Sciences library and the New York Public Library hold collections of Hepburn's personal papers.
 Selections from the New York collection, which documents Hepburn's theatrical career, were presented in a five-month exhibition, Katharine Hepburn: In Her Own Files, in 2009.
 Other exhibitions have been held to showcase Hepburn's career.
 One Life: Kate, A Centennial Celebration was held at the National Portrait Gallery in Washington from November 2007 to September 2008.
 Kent State University exhibited a selection of her film and theatre costumes from October 2010 to September 2011 in Katharine Hepburn: Dressed for Stage and Screen.
 Hepburn has also been honored with her own postal stamp as part of the "Legends of Hollywood" stamp series.
 In 2015, the British Film Institute held a two-month retrospective of Hepburn's work.